 Are nicotine pouches safe?

-We believe so, but research needs to be done before we can say that they are definitely safe.
+We believe so, but research needs to be done on this area.
 In fact, at this stage, no independent research has been done yet regarding their ingredients and exposure, and that has to be done before nicotine pouches really become mainstream.

 How do you use nicotine pouches?